iov-one/docs/docs/introduction.md

 ---
 id: intro
-title: How to integrate the IOV Name Service with your wallet
+title: Integrate the IOV Name Service with your wallet
-sidebar_label: How to integrate the IOV Name Service with your wallet
+sidebar_label: Integrate the IOV Name Service with your wallet
 ---

-**IOV** built the IOV Name Service.

-The IOV Name Service is a registry for starnames.
+IOV built the IOV Name Service (on Mainnet since October 2019 🚀), the registry for starnames.

 ## What is a starname?